The Leading Provider of Online Consultation, Legal Services, Education and Training

 • United Nations Convention on the Rights of the Child (UNCRC) (1989): Recognizes the rights of children, including protection and the right to family life, while emphasizing that all decisions must be made in the "best interests of the child."

-• Hague Convention on Intercountry Adoption (1993): Establishes guidelines for international adoptions, ensuring that the process is ethical and, in the child’s, best interests.
+• Hague Convention on Intercountry Adoption (1993): Establishes guidelines for international adoptions, ensuring that the process is ethical and in the child's best interests.
+Additionally, this convention is implemented in India through the Central Adoption Resource Authority (CARA) under the Juvenile Justice (Care and Protection of Children) Act, 2015.

 • Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979): Ensures gender equality in family law matters, covering issues such as marriage, divorce, and child custody.

-• Bilateral Treaties: Some countries have specific agreements to handle family disputes, such as child custody and maintenance enforcement, enabling cross-border judicial cooperation.
+• Bilateral Treaties: India has signed bilateral agreements to address family disputes, including child custody and maintenance enforcement, thereby facilitating cross-border judicial cooperation.

-• The Family Courts (Amendment) Act, 2022: The amendment act of 2022, introduced remarkable changes in the previous family court act of 1984.
-The aim of the amendment was to elucidate and confirm the administration of family courts in certain states and to mark the issue of validity in their establishments.
+• The Family Courts (Amendment) Act, 2022: The amendment act of 2022 introduced remarkable changes in the previous Family Court Act,1984.
+The amendment aimed to elucidate and confirm the administration of family courts in certain states and to mark the issue of validity in their establishments.
 Here are the notable changes.

-• Validation: The amendment is for the validation of family courts in many states where family courts were not established.
-This is to declare the legality of family courts in states where proper notification were lacking.
-By this amendment proviso have been added to section 1(3) of the original Family Courts Act, 1984.
-This specially concerns to states like Himachal Pradesh and Nagaland, where family court were in operation for many years without any appropriate official notification.
+• Validation: This is to declare the legality of family courts in Himachal Pradesh and Nagaland, where proper notification was lacking.
+By this amendment, a proviso has been added to section 1(3) of the original Family Courts Act, 1984.
+This is especially concerning for states like Himachal Pradesh and Nagaland, where family courts have been in operation for many years without any official notification.
+A new provision has been added by this amendment act of 2022, namely section 3A, which retrospectively validates the actions of the Himachal Pradesh and Nagaland family courts.

-• Bharatiya Nagrik Suraksha Sanhita (BNSS), 2023: Section 144, which deals with maintenance for wives, children, and parents, have provided broader rights for women and dependent family members to seek maintenance through family courts.
-Earlier it was section 125 of Code of Criminal Procedure, which states for the provisions of maintenance for wife, children and parents.
+• Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023: Section 144, which deals with maintenance for wives, children, and parents, has provided broader rights for women and dependent family members to seek maintenance through family courts.
+Earlier, Section 125 of the Code of Criminal Procedure outlined the provisions for the maintenance of wives, children, and parents.

 Reliefs in Case of Non-compliance

-• Non-compliance with Maintenance Orders: Under Section 144 of the Bharatiya Nagrik Suraksha Sanhita (BNSS) 2023, if a person does not comply with a maintenance order, following consequences can take place:
+• Non-compliance with Maintenance Orders: Under Section 144 of the Bharatiya Nagarik Suraksha Sanhita (BNSS) 2023, if a person does not comply with a maintenance order, the following consequences can take place:

-• Civil Consequences Includes: Execution of order of maintenance, issuing a warrant of recovery (movable property, bank accounts, salary), attachment of property (warrant to seize property of an individual).
+• Enforcing Measures and Imprisonment: Execution of an order of maintenance, issuing a warrant of recovery (movable property, bank accounts, salary), and attachment of property (warrant to seize the property of an individual).
+If the amount of maintenance is still unable to be recovered, the court may issue a warrant of arrest, and the person may be sent to prison for up to one month or more, as the case may be.

-• Change of Circumstances: Modification of the maintenance amount can be done one can request for modification which can sometimes increase the amount if necessary.
+• Change of Circumstances: The maintenance amount can be modified; one can request a modification if the financial status of either spouse is changed.

-• Non-compliance of Child Custody Orders: If a parent or guardian refuses to comply with child custody or visitation orders, the court can take action by enforcing the custody order, modifying it, or imposing penalties like fines or imprisonment on filing an application for compliance of the order under section 25 of the Guardians and Wards Act, 1890 or other provisions as applicable.
-When a parent fails to comply with child custody orders, the court may enforce compliance through civil or criminal contempt proceedings.
-The remedies for civil contempt can include:
+• Non-compliance with Child Custody Orders: If a parent or guardian refuses to comply with child custody or visitation orders, the court can take action by enforcing the custody order, modifying it, or imposing penalties like fines or imprisonment on filing an application for compliance of the order under section 25 of the Guardians and Wards Act, 1890 or other provisions as applicable.
+When a parent fails to comply with child custody orders, the court may enforce compliance through civil contempt proceedings.
+The consequences for civil contempt can include

-• Imprisonment: The court may order the parent to serve a jail sentence, typically up to six months in case of contempt.
+• Imprisonment: The court may order the parent to serve a jail sentence, typically up to six months, in the event of contempt of court.

 • Fine: A financial penalty may be imposed, with the amount set at the court's discretion based on the specifics of the case in case of contempt.